Calebh101/home/readme.md

 ## 1.2.0A - 5/28/25

 - The home server code is officially open source!
 I wanted to make sure all sensitive info was contained before moving it to a public repository.

+## 2.0.0 - Pending

+- The home server release 2.0 brings new possibilities of automation and home control to your house.